 All skaters are required to have a valid Skate Canada membership that is valid between September 1 and August 31 each year.
 The Skate Canada fee is $43.65 per skater and is broken down as follows:

 - Insurance - $0.65

-Fees can be paid via Visa, MasterCard, eTransfer or Cheque.
+Fees can be paid via Visa, MasterCard, or eTransfer.
 Fees may be paid in installments: Enrollment, October 1; December 1 and February 1.

 CSC Member Drop-In Fees

 Drop in fees for registered participants (skaters) in the Cochrane Skating club is $20/session for all regular season programs.
 Drop in fees are $30/session for Spring sessions and any other special programs that may exist.

 Skaters must qualify for the level requirements on the session they wish to skate on and have permission from the STARSkate Director or coaching staff.